-Thomas Keller is a American chef who currently holds 7 Michelin stars total: 3 at Per Se, 3 at The French Laundry, and 1 at Bouchon.
+Thomas Keller is an American chef who currently holds 7 Michelin stars total: 3 at Per Se, 3 at The French Laundry, and 1 at Bouchon.
 The Potato Pavé recipe is from his Ad Hoc at Home cookbook.

 Potato Pavé sounds all fancy, but it’s essentially a neat scalloped potato dish.
 Pavé is the French word for “paving stones” a term chef Thomas Keller used to describe rectangular or square food preparations.
 It’s absolutely delicious, and it can be made a day in advance.

 At the grocery store, I chose the largest Russet potatoes I could find, peeled and trimmed the potatoes so that it would fit the width of the baking tin.
 Using my Benriner Japanese Mandoline Slicer I thinly sliced the potatoes length-wise into the heavy cream.
 Each slice was neatly arranged in the tin, wrapped with tin foil, and then baked.
-After baking the potatoes, I placed heavy weighted cans on top of the potatoes, until they cooled to room temperature.
-The potatoes were then well wrapped and refrigerated for a minimum of 6 hours, or up to 2 days.
+After baking the potatoes, I placed heavily weighted cans on top of the potatoes, until they cooled to room temperature.
+The potatoes were then well wrapped and refrigerated for a minimum of 6 hours or up to 2 days.
 When ready to serve, just cut and pan fry them till golden brown.

 adapted from Thomas Keller’s “Ad Hoc at Home” Cookbook